-You don't need any special first aid skills beyond standard first aid and CPR to care for people aged 65 and older.
-But it is important to understand that with increasing age, people are more vulnerable to accidents and injuries that may require first aid care.
-Knowing some of the common medical situations that may occur in the elderly population will help you to be on the alert for them.
-Some health conditions you may encounter with seniors include:
+In an emergency situation, you do not need special first aid skills beyond standard first aid treatment and CPR to care for people aged 65 and older.
+Still, it is important to know that seniors are more vulnerable to accidents and injuries.
+These may require immediate first aid assistance.
+Understand some common elderly medical situations and you will be prepared when they arise.

-The skin becomes more fragile with age, resulting in cuts and scrapes that are susceptible to becoming infected.
-While just being older doesn't cause infections, many older adults have chronic diseases, such as diabetes and heart disease, which decrease the body’s immune system defenses against infections.
+The skin becomes more fragile with age, which results in more cuts and scrapes.
+These are susceptible to infection.
+While older age itself does not cause infections, many seniors also battle chronic diseases, such as diabetes and heart disease, which decrease the body’s immune system defenses against infections.

-Age-related changes in the heart and blood vessels put seniors at greater risk for heart attacks and heart failure, as well as strokes.
+Age-related changes in heart and blood vessels put seniors at greater risk for heart attacks, heart failure, and strokes.

 With increasing age, people are more likely to have chronic medical conditions that impair temperature regulation.
 Seniors also may take prescription medications that change temperature balance.
 Make sure seniors always use sunscreen and wear appropriate protective clothing when outdoors.
 This protects them from either warm or cold weather exposure.
 Ensure they stay hydrated to protect against heat-related illnesses.